mrIberlin/mrIberlin/README.md

-## Hi there 👋
-git init mrIberlin
-cd mrIberlin
-echo "# 👋 ¡Hola, soy mrIberlin! ..." > README.md

 About Me

+Spa/Eng

+Col/Latino-american

-🎓 Third semester student in Systems Engineering at Universidad Autónoma de Occidente.
+🎓 Currently a third semester student of Systems Engineering at the Universidad Autónoma de Occidente.

 ---

-## 💻 Habilidades / Skills
+## 💻basic skills

 - Python
 - HTML